ethanak/SimplePgSQL/README.md

 # SimplePgSQL

-Simple PostgreSQL connector for Arduino and ESP8266.
+Simple PostgreSQL connector for Arduino, ESP32 and ESP8266.

-Only simple queries are implemented. `COPY` is not implemented due to code size limit, but probably will be for ESP8266 only.
+Only simple queries are implemented. `COPY` is not implemented due to code size limit, but probably will be for ESP32 only.
 Large objects are not implemented as obsolete and never be.

 Available authorization method are `trust`, `password` and `md5`.